isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-09-09-research-tools.md

   <figcaption>image <a href="">source</a></figcaption>
 </figure>

-Also it can categorize the research papers into seperate folders with just drag and drop.
+Also it can categorize the research papers into separate folders with just drag and drop.
 So you can have an organized environment for future work.

 <figure>
   <img src="{{ site.url }}/assets/img/mendeley-3.png" alt="mendeley categorize" class="fig-img"/>